Code-Institute-Submissions/savasana_yoga/README.md

 Search for the name of your Github repository.
 Once your repository has been found, click on the connect button.

-11. Ensure that static files are added to your Cloud based storage.
+11. Ensure that static files are added to your Cloud-based storage.

-For this project, I have used AWS S3 bucket.
-In my S3 bucks, I created a Media and Static folder, and added the media and static files to their respective folders.
+For this project, I have used the AWS S3 bucket.
+In my S3 bucks, I created a Media and Static folder and added the media and static files to their respective folders.

 This allows the media and static files to be collected, and uploaded once the app is deployed to Heroku.